jasonprogrammer/glerd_example/README.md

 each time we build the Gleam project (e.g. before running `gleam run`).

-Creating a single binary helps us avoid adding all of Glerd's dependencies to our project, and helps us avoid rebuilding Glerd code each time we want to invoke it.
+Creating a single binary helps us avoid adding all of Glerd's dependencies to our project, and helps us avoid rebuilding Glerd each time we want to invoke it.

 3. Use a shell script or task runner